dogecoin/dogecoin/doc/build-unix.md

 Mining is also possible in disable-wallet mode, but only using the `getblocktemplate` RPC call, not `getwork`.

-Snap
+Snapcraft
 ====

-Dogecoin is now also available as a [Snap](https://www.ubuntu.com/desktop/snappy).
-On compatible systems, install via:
+You can also build Dogecoin Core with [Snapcraft](https://snapcraft.io/) on supported systems by pulling the source repo, and running 'snapcraft' within the root of the master branch.

+The resulting .snap file can then be installed locally via:

-    sudo snap install dogecoin-core
+    sudo snap install --dangerous <filename>

-The GUI for the Snap version is built with QT4, and requires the process-control plug to be manually enabled:
+The GUI for the Snap version will be built with QT4, and requires the process-control plug to be manually enabled:

     sudo snap connect dogecoin-core:process-control core:process-control

-The Snap is built with Berkeley DB, protobuf and libqrencode, but without miniupnp due to compatibility issues.
+It's built with Berkeley DB, protobuf and libqrencode, but without miniupnp due to compatibility issues.

 All user data files are stored in the $SNAP_USER_COMMON directory, normally $HOME/snap/dogecoin-core/common, rather than the versioned SNAP_USER_DATA directories in order to avoid duplication of potentially ~20GB+ of blockchain data on every upgrade.

 Be aware that uninstalling the Snap will automatically remove its data, including the wallet file!
-The Snap can write to home directories in order to facilitate wallet exports, but this requires the home plug to be manually enabled:

-    sudo snap connect dogecoin-core:home core:home

-You can build the Snap yourself with [Snapcraft](https://snapcraft.io/) by pulling the source repo, and running 'snapcraft' within the root of the master branch.